sciapp/gr/lib/grm/grplot/README.md

 1. `isovalue`: Values greater than the isovalue will be seen as outside the isosurface, while values less than the isovalue will be seen as inside the isosurface.
 The value has to an integer or double where the default is 0.5.
-2. `rotation`: This parameter defines the rotation of the displayed data in degrees.or double.
+2. `rotation`: This parameter defines the rotation of the displayed data in degrees.
+The value of this parameter has to be an integer or double.
 The default is no rotation.
-3. `tilt`: This parameter defines the tilt of the camera in degrees.or double.
+3. `tilt`: This parameter defines the tilt of the camera in degrees.
+The value of this parameter has to be an integer or double.
 The default is no tilt.

 # line